 The supplier consolidation directly affects installer livelihoods through three mechanisms:

 1. Product margins.
 Installers often earn margin on product they supply (purchased from suppliers, marked up to customer).
-Supplier consolidation tends to compress this margin — fewer suppliers means less competitive pricing to installers, with retailers and direct-to-installer channels absorbing the difference.
+Supplier consolidation tends to compress this margin — fewer manufacturer-level sources mean less competitive pricing into the installer channel, with retailers and direct-to-installer channels absorbing the difference.

 2. Training and technical support.
 Manufacturer training and technical support is a significant unpaid input to the industry.
 Consolidation tends to reduce it — fewer manufacturers means less competitive investment in installer relationships.